Fabrizio-Caruso/CROSS-LIB/docs/EnglishArticle.md

-# THE GAMES
+## THE GAMES

 Cross-Lib comes with some games I have written with it.
-As for January 2023, it includes six games:
+As for July 2023, it includes seven games:

 - Shuriken